phkhanhtrinh23/AGAS/README.md

 # AGAS: Agentic Group Attack System for Recommender Systems

 This is the official code to the paper: "An Efficient and Effective Agentic Group Shilling Attack on Recommender Systems".
+This paper introduces AGAS, which is an

-This paper introduces AGAS.
-AGAS is a black-box, LLM-driven shilling attack against collaborative-filtering recommenders.
+LLM-driven shilling attack against black-box collaborative-filtering recommenders.
 One **Coordinator** orchestrates a pool of fake-user **workers** over a sequence of rounds.
 In each round, the Coordinator picks one of eight strategies and assigns a role to every worker.
 Workers then decide which items to rate